daniellekurtin/miFC-dFC-PET-4-OUD/README.md

 Note - some PET images are too large to upload.
-However, all are available at Justine Hansen's repository: https://github.com/netneurolab/hansen_receptors/tree/main
+However, all are available at Justine Hansen's repository: https://github.com/netneurolab/hansen_receptors/tree/main.
+Moreover, the dataframe of all the data to input is also too big - should you want this data, please reach out to danielle.kurtin18@imperial.ac.uk.